HOW I DISCOVERED I COULD PAINT

-In March 2012 after being assaulted by the doorman in a bar in central London, I ended up in prison for a period of two and a half years for retaliatng.
-I took up painting as a form of escapism from the monotonous and tedious regime of prison life and used the medium as a way to mentally, leave the compounds of my 12x 6 feet cell, by submerging myself into my work.
+In March 2012 following an altercation with a night club doorman in central London, I ended up in prison for retaliating to his behaviour towards me.
+I ended up serving two and a half years of a five year sentence .
+I took up painting as a form of escapism from the tedious regime of prison life and used the medium as a way to mentally, leave the compounds of my 12x 6 feet cell, by submerging myself into my work.

 Painting became my passion and my new story-telling medium when I had no access to a camera.